 5. Christmas in the Philippines

 Christmas in the Philippines is something special.
 For most people Christmas starts in December, but in the Philippines it starts in September – they have the longest Christmas season out of every other country in the world.
-If you’re looking for an extended festive season, the Philippines may be the place for you.
+If you’re looking for an extended festive season, backpacking the Philippines may be for you.

 One of the most popular traditions celebrated in the Philippines is ‘Simbang Gabi’ which means “night mass”.
 It is usually attended every day for 9 days leading up to Christmas and people go very late at night or extremely early in the morning.